 He drove off.

 I should explain here that the entrance to the ranch was on the north side of the road.
-The ditch we were following was also on the north side of the road.
+The ditch we were following toward the west was also on the north side of the road.

 Another sigh.
 A little more forceful this time.
 And accompanied by a "Stupid cow!"